LuccaCoelho/DBT-Pipeline-Project/README.md

 ## Pipeline Design:

-- **Data Source**: We use Snowflake TPC_H Dataset, which is a free dataset stored in Snowflake.
+- **Data Source**: We use Snowflake TPC-H Dataset, which is a free dataset stored in Snowflake.
 - **DBT Cloud**: Responsible for orchestrating the pipeline.
 - **DBT Core**: Responsible of the transformation of data.
 - **Snowflake**: Responsible for data warehousing.